CVNRneuroimaging/infrastructure/config/notes/20150822-stowlerBircSystemConfig.md

 _...config and testing in progress..._

+# pano.birc.emory.edu

+_Continuing config and testing on pano, which seems to be getting increasingly unstable._

-# MELODIC group ICA: inspected test results from known-good UNCLEANED sample data
+## MELODIC group ICA: inspected test results from known-good UNCLEANED sample data

 _TBD: double-check html reports_